Anatomy of Separation

 Context

 Judas, one of the twelve apostles, betrayed Jesus for thirty pieces of silver (Matthew 26:14-15).
-At the actual betrayal, Jesus said, "Friend, do what you came for" (Matthew 26:50)—maintaining His own character even while being betrayed.
+At the actual betrayal, Jesus said, "Friend, why are you here?"
+(Matthew 26:50)—maintaining His own character even while being betrayed.

 Outcome

-Judas experienced remorse: "I sinned, betraying innocent blood" (Matthew 27:4).
-But his remorse led to despair, not repentance: "And throwing the silver pieces into the temple, he departed.
-And going away, he hanged himself" (Matthew 27:5).
+Judas experienced remorse: "I sinned, giving over innocent blood" (Matthew 27:4).
+But his remorse led to despair, not repentance: "And tossing the silver pieces into the temple, he left.
+And going away he hanged himself" (Matthew 27:5).
 He turned away from Jesus, not toward Him.

 Key Lessons